Certora/Documentation/docs/ref-manual/glossary.md

   say that the variable was "havoced".
 See {ref}`havoc-summary` and {ref}`havoc-stmt` for more details.

+hyperproperty
+  A hyperproperty describes a relationship between two hypothetical sequences of operations starting from the same initial state.
+For example, a statement like "two small deposits will have the same effect as one large deposit" is a hyperproperty.
+See {ref}`storage-type` for more details.

 quantifier
 quantified expression
   The symbols `forall` and `exist` are sometimes referred to as *quantifiers*,